LucioFex/DarkSouls-Main-Bosses/ReadMe.md

 - HTML5.
 - CSS3.
 - JavaScript (ECMAScript).
+    - Fetch API.

 ## How to run:

+- Due to the [Fetch API](https://developer.mozilla.org/es/docs/Web/API/Fetch_API), you have to run a server (or a local server) in any port.
-You just have to execute the `index.html` file.
+- Then, execute the `index.html` file inside of this localhost.

 ## Contributions